Summary: Money and power can't always buy you everything. But Kyoya learns that it does still help to get what you want. KyoHaru, AU oneshot

 "The salary would, I assure you, be very satisfying.
 We already have the best team in the world and I would like to have you on our side," he continued.
 "You could also –"

-"I'm sorry," Haruhi suddenly said.
-"I'm sorry Ootori-san but I have to refuse the offer."
+"I'm sorry," Haruhi interrupted.
+"I'm sorry Ootori-san but I would have to refuse the offer."

 "Maybe you would like to hear how much you would get?"